Larapinta Trail current conditions

-A new shelter has been built at the section 7/8 trailhead at Serpentine Chalet.
+A shelter is now available at the section 7/8 trailhead at Serpentine Chalet.
 The shelter has two new rain water tanks, sleeping platforms and cupboards.

-The photographs below show the new shelters built at Hugh Gorge and the section 4/5 junction on the Laparinta Trail.
+The photographs below show the shelters built at Hugh Gorge and the section 4/5 junction on the Larapinta Trail.

 To find out about weather conditions for the area, go to the Bureau of Meteorology website.

 Typical weather from May to August is clear and sunny, often with a chilly breeze.

 You will need warm clothes such as thermal wear, a warm hat or beanie and a sleeping bag rated for temperatures lower than -5 degrees Celsius.